-- 1/2 c unsalted butter 1 stick, slightly softened, cut into 8 pieces, plus more for the pans
+- 1/2 cup unsalted butter, slightly softened, cut into 8 pieces, plus more for the pans

-Lightly flour your work surface before scooping the dough out into one big heap onto the floured surface.
+- Lightly flour your work surface before scooping the dough out into one big heap onto the floured surface.
 Use lightly floured hands to knead your dough, folding the sides into the middle at 12, 3, 6, and 9 o’clock.
 Flip the dough ball over and repeat the folding.
 Place the dough ball, smooth side up, into a clean, large bowl.
-Cover tightly with plastic wrap and place in a warm, draft-free place until doubled in size (approx. 1 to 1 1/2 hours).
+Cover tightly with plastic wrap and place in a warm, draft-free place until nearly doubled in size (approx. 2 hours).

-The next morning, place the dough out on the counter to come to room temperature (about 2 hours).
-Grease your brioche tins (3 inch tins work well) and set aside.
+- The next morning, place the dough out on the counter to come to room temperature (about 2 hours).
+Grease 8 brioche tins (3 inch tins work well) and set aside.
 Lightly flour your work surface before transferring your dough out of the bowl.
 Knead the dough, folding its sides in towards the middle again to create a compact ball shape.
 Use a bench scrape or sharp knife to divide your dough into 8 equal pieces.
-Place 7 of the pieces in your bowl, covered tightly with plastic wrap, while you roll and work on one piece at a time.

-Preheat your oven to 375°F, with the oven rack positioned in the middle.
-Create your egg wash by whisking 1 egg with a tiny pinch of salt.
+- Preheat your oven to 375°F, with the oven rack positioned in the middle.
+Create your egg wash by whisking 1 egg to break up the yolk.
 Brush the brioche with the wash, trying your best not to let the wash drip down onto the molds (or else the brioche might stick to the molds).
 Bake until tops and sides are golden brown, approximately 18 minutes.
 Gently lift the brioche from their molds to carefully check their sides if you're unsure.
 Brioche is best served barely warm.